 This is where the team at Caption Data Ltd came in, as one of the world’s leading IoT/remote monitoring specialists focusing on indoor air quality, water damage, and OEM IoT solutions.
 Polygon uses our monitoring systems and telemetry extensively across the globe, to help manage restoration and temporary climate/IAQ control work.

 - IP67 enclosure – Highly ruggedised for environments where steam cleaning is performed

 - Lower IP ratings available for less harsh environments

 - Highly accurate PAA measurement with removable sensor cartridge

 - When calibration is due the sensor can simply be exchanged with a calibrated sensor.
 The ‘out of calibration’ sensor can simply be sent away for re-calibration and re-introduced at a later date

 - High levels of skills are not needed to perform this operation and it can be executed in minutes

-- Serial number of sensor is sent back to the CDLSmartHub automatically for a complete audit trail
+- The serial number of the sensor is sent back to the CDLSmartHub automatically for a complete audit trail

 - This provides evidence for any audits/challenges around sensor accuracy levels